drclongstaff/shiny-clots/README.md

 ## Welcome to my GitHub Pages

-### This site contains links to my Shiny apps that deal with biochemistry, particularly in relation to haemostasis and the clotting and lysis of fibrin.
+### This site contains links to my Shiny apps that deal with biochemical analysis, particularly in relation to haemostasis and the clotting and lysis of fibrin.

-### Table of contents

 #### Choose a brief description or follow the online link

 <table> <tr> <th>Brief description below</th>
 	<th>Link to online app</th>